Oxyeleotris marmorata

 The marble goby (Oxyeleotris marmorata) is a widely distributed species of fish in the family Butidae native to fresh and brackish waters of the Mekong and Chao Praya basins, as well as rivers and other water bodies in Cambodia (where it is called ត្រីដំរី "TreiDamrei"), Thailand (where it is called ปลาบู่), Malaysia, Singapore (where it is called "Soon Hock" fish), Indochina, the Philippines, and Indonesia.

 It is among the largest gobioid fish, reaching a length of 65 cm, though most do not exceed 30 cm.

+Uses

+This species is an economically important fish, being sought after by local commercial fisheries and farmed.
+It can also be found in the aquarium trade.